Should I Prioritize New or Existing Donors?

 Get started with Subscription Philanthropy

 Harness Giving lives and breathes the subscription economy to make the entire donation process easier for donors and nonprofits alike.
-Whether you are a major player in your local philanthropy scene or just starting out, we can help make your organization a recurring donation powerhouse.
+Whether you are a major player in your local philanthropy scene or just starting out, we can help make your organization recurring donation powerhouse.

 Ready to launch your Subscription program?
 If yes, consider speaking with the Harness Giving team to see how we can help you get results.